-Hemorrhages, strokes, heart attacks and gastrointestinal bleedings are among the largest reason paitents file a lawsuit against of Plavix.
+Hemorrhages, strokes, heart attacks and gastrointestinal bleedings are among the most dangerous side effects of Plavix.
 Several studies published in many clinical journals showed convincing evidence that this medication may double the risk of these potentially fatal adverse reactions compared to acetylsalicylic acid (ASA).
 Although it was advertised as a safer drug on the stomach than Aspirin, BMS’s anticoagulant may increase the risk of recurring internal bleeds and ulcers by 12 times than ASA alone.
 The antiplatelet agent is so dangerous, that a clinical trial issued by National Institute of Neurological Disorders and Stroke to investigate its effectiveness, had to be stopped before it was completed because of the unexpected increase in mortality faced by the study’s subjects.

 The manufacturers also encouraged the off-label prescription of clopidogrel to all patients who had a risk factor for cardiovascular diseases or stroke, such as obese or diabetic patients.
 However, these indications go well beyond the scope approved by the FDA and may actually lead to severe internal bleeding, bone marrow damage and other serious side effects.
 Plavix is, in fact, associated with other complications such as Thrombotic thrombocytopenic purpura (TTP), a rare and potentially fatal condition that causes blood clots to form inside the body’s smallest vessels.
 The increased risk of suffering an injury caused by one of these adverse reactions is not justified when there’s no properly evaluated benefit.
 The unscrupulous marketing tactics allegedly advocated by the manufacturers’ sales representatives thus endangered many patients’ lives just to increase their profit margins.